crateio/distutils2/docs/source/distutils/newcommands.rst

     python setup.py upload_docs --upload-dir=docs/build/html

-As with any other ``setuptools`` based command, you can define useful defaults in the ``setup.cfg`` of your Python project, for example:
+As with any other command, you can define useful defaults in the ``setup.cfg`` of your Python project, for example:

 .. code-block:: ini